weld/weld-testing/junit-jupiter/README.md

-# Weld JUnit 5 (Jupiter) Extensions
+# Weld JUnit Jupiter Extensions

-There are two extension here, both of which follow the extension mechanism introduced in JUnit 5.
+There are two extensions here, both of which follow the extension mechanism introduced in JUnit 5 (Jupiter).
-Therefore, in order to use this extension in your test, you have to annotate your test class with `@ExtendWith(WeldJunit5Extension.class)` or `@ExtendWith(WeldJunit5AutoExtension.class)` respectively.
+Therefore, in order to use this extension in your test, you have to annotate your test class with `@ExtendWith(WeldJUnitJupiterExtension.class)` or `@ExtendWith(WeldJUnitJupiterAutoExtension.class)` respectively.
 In their default behaviour, the extensions will automatically start/stop Weld SE container and inject into all your `@Inject` fields and method parameters in the given test instance.
 Furthermore, you can provide configuration and modify Weld bootstrapping process in various ways - extensions, scope activation, interception, ...